Humans are meant to be awake during the day and asleep at night. It’s the way we’ve been wired for thousands of years.

 SAD can cause you to spend longer in bed than usual without an increase in the amount of sleep you’re getting.
 This can lead to a feeling of insomnia.

-Approximately 25% of people suffering from SAD experience insomnia — more than twice the level seen in the general population.
+Approximately 25% of people with SAD experience insomnia — more than twice the level seen in the general population.

-Disturbed sleep is one of the most common symptoms of SAD and people most often report that they suffer from hypersomnia — a need or desire for increased length of sleep.
+Disturbed sleep is one of the most common symptoms of SAD and people most often report that they experience hypersomnia — a need or desire for increased length of sleep.
 People can experience as many as three extra hours of sleep at the weekends during winter.

-However, sleep studies on depressed SAD patients in winter show that, although they may sleep much longer, their sleep is actually lighter and less efficient.
+However, sleep studies on depressed people with SAD in winter show that, although they may sleep much longer, their sleep is actually lighter and less efficient.

 People who experience the symptoms of seasonal affective disorder should go to their GP.
 SAD can be treated with light therapy, certain antidepressants, medications or cognitive behavioural therapy.